 SARAH MELBY, associate creative director

-A Texas native, Sarah moved to northwest Arkansas in 2013 to attend John Brown University.
-While there, she earned her bachelors degree in Graphic Design.
-From there she moved to the Arkansas Delta to work as a Design Mentor in the Helena - West Helena School District as part of Thrive Design Mentorship Residency.
+A Texas native, Sarah moved to northwest Arkansas in 2013 to attend John Brown University where she earned her bachelors degree in Graphic Design.
+From there, she moved to the Arkansas Delta to work as a Design Mentor in the Helena - West Helena School District as part of Thrive’s Design Mentorship Residency.
 After falling in love with the area, the community, and Thrive’s mission, Sarah decided to continue with Thrive as a full-time Graphic Designer.

 1st year resident